How to list a farm for sale in Colombia and attract serious buyers

 Quick answer

 - The best listing doesn't sell smoke.
-It sells clarity: real photos, honest location and complete conditions.
+It sells clarity: real photos, honest location, and complete conditions.

-Before publishing: have these documents ready
+Before publishing: have these papers ready

 The data a serious listing must have